-During the first few weeks, in addition to the weekly readings, students should buy if possible and read the following required works, available for purchase at the University of Toronto Bookstore and directly from Routledge:
+During the first few weeks, in addition to the weekly readings, students should buy at least one of, and read, the following required works, available for purchase at the University of Toronto Bookstore and directly from Routledge:

 Kirton, John (2013).
 G20 Governance for a Globalized World (Abingdon: Routledge). ("G20 Governance")